This page will be updated continuously as new information arrives

 The IATSE donated $2.5 to support the membership.
 Funds available for Local 695 members are being administered by the Motion Picture & Television Fund.
 Read the IATSE Emergency Relief Fund FAQ here

 The IA’s Disaster Response Committee will be closely following guidance from the World Health Organization and the Centers for Disease Control.
 The International's website at www.iatse.net will serve as a Coronavirus Update Portal for members with the most up-to-date information from health officials, and direct info from the International.
 Check frequently for updates as events develop and check the IATSE Safety Apps for iOS and Android,as well.

 GoFundMe to help your Sisters and Brothers...

-Producers, writers and directors have started this GoFundMe "supporting the people behind the camera who bring our stories to life." https://bit.ly/3a15jav
+Producers, actors, writers and directors have started a GoFundMe "supporting the people behind the camera who bring our stories to life." https://bit.ly/3a15jav

 Debt and Monthly Payments